 - Students may complete the 36 credit hours within six semesters (including summer sessions).

-- Students will choose between a track to Law Enforcement and a track to Corrections.
+- Students will choose between a concentration in Law Enforcement and a concentration in Corrections.

 - Students will learn to reason critically and analytically and solve problems faced by practitioners in professional areas of criminal justice.

 - Students will develop an advanced understanding of practices in the justice system.